Hrebtovmaksim1/fast_fractal_compression/readme.md

 Perfmance is practically not affected by compression quality
 ## How It Works

-The algorithm uses a DuoTree structure (different from the usual QuadTree) with block sizes ranging from 2x2 to 32x32.
+The algorithm uses a DuoTree structure (similar to QuadTree) with block sizes ranging from 2x2 to 32x32.
 Each block size corresponds to a level, and each block of level N + 1 has two children blocks of level N.

 ### Algorithm Steps